 By End-user Application

 Report scope can be customized per your requirements.
 Click here.

 User Controlled Remote Presence Capabilities to Drive the Market Growth

-- As the number of people aged more than 65 grows across the world, particularly in countries, such as India and Japan, many will look to stay at home, rather than in an assisted living or nursing homes, and telepresence robots can be an important factor in helping them to achieve that independence.
+Moreover, this feature also makes it prominent for applications in medical support where critical medical actions can be carried out in case of emergencies.
+As the number of people aged more than 65 grows across the world, particularly in countries, such as India and Japan, many will look to stay at home, rather than in an assisted living or nursing homes, and telepresence robots can be an important factor in helping them to achieve that independence.

 To understand key trends, Download Sample Report